BavoDebraekeleer/cheat-sheet/General/solid.md

 - File system
 - Web Service
 - New keyword

-*Dependency Injection* is a technique to add dependencies to a class when the class requires it, but maintaining a *loose coupling*.

 The following example is a violation of DIP, because the *high level module* `Printer` is dependent on the concrete `EventLogWriter` class.
 ```c#